AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: Experimental Setup

 The minimum Kochen--Specker (KS) problem is of significant importance in quantum mechanics and has captivated the attention of physicists and mathematicians for decades.
 At its core, the KS problem is intricately tied to the fundamental principles of quantum mechanics, specifically addressing the notion of contextuality.

-We use the SAT encodings and instances created by previous work in this domain~\cite{li2023sat} that used Cube-and-Conquer (using March as their cubing solver) and a SAT+CAS technique~\cite{zulkoski2015mathcheck,bright2022satisfiability} to solve this problem.
-We replace March with our \tool solver for the cubing process for an apples-to-apples comparison.
-Moreover, we focus on CNF instances of KS order 19 (with 3,876 variables and 233,219 clauses), order 20 (with 4,560 variables and 408,455 clauses), order 21 (with 5,320 variables and 923,933 clauses), and order 22 (with 6,160 variables and 2,496,012 clauses) because of their computation tractability.
-For more details about the KS problem, we refer our readers to the previous work~\cite{li2023sat}.
+For using SAT+CAS~\cite{zulkoski2015mathcheck,bright2022satisfiability} as the conquering solver, we use the SAT encodings and instances created by previous work in this domain~\cite{scsquare} that used Cube-and-Conquer (using \march as their cubing solver).
+We replace \march with our \tool solver for the cubing process for an apples-to-apples comparison.
+We focus on CNF instances corresponding to KS order 19 (with 3,876 variables and 233,219 clauses), order 20 (with 4,560 variables and 408,455 clauses), order 21 (with 5,320 variables and 923,933 clauses), and order 22 (with 6,160 variables and 2,496,012 clauses) because of their computation tractability.
+For additional background on the KS problem and its SAT encoding, we refer our readers to the previous work~\cite{likochenspecker}.

+For using SMS~\cite{kirchweger2023co} as a conquering solver, we generated the instances following its documentation.
+A key distinction in our approach is that the graph coloring property is specified dynamically via an external propagator rather than being statically encoded.
+Consequently, the resulting CNF file is substantially smaller.
+Specifically, order~20 contains 2,550 variables and 23,915 clauses, order~21 contains 2,884 variables and 28,609 clauses, and order~22 contains 3,245 variables and 33,979 clauses.
+For further details on the encoding, we refer the reader to the original paper~\cite{kirchweger2023co}.